WillWu88/Capstone-2023/Capstone-Docs/Project Timeline.md

 - 2/16/2023: Exported RPM data to matlab and checked that our filtered RPM data removes the noise that is inherent to the encoder.

+- 2/17/2023: Worked on Formal Proposal

+- 2/19/2023: Finished Formal Proposal

+- 2/20/2023: Began work on IMU ROS node and PiTop redesign

+- 2/21/2023: Continued work on above

+- 2/23/2023: Finished IMU ROS node, and PiTop first draft redesign, Began Encoder ROS node

+- 2/24/2023: Started 3D print of PiTop in maker space, did work on creating the skeleton of our Kalman Filter